 Have you ever heard of White Sands National Park?
 Most people have not.
-Designated as a national landmark in 1933, White Sands recently became a national park in 2019.
+Designated as a national landmark in 1933, White Sands became a national park in 2019.

 A massive field of rolling sand dunes, White Sands National Park can be found tucked away between two mountain ranges in southern New Mexico.
 It is essentially an extensive beach of pristine white sands with no ocean.